-Capital Asset Management Group (CAMG)
+Corporate Asset Management Group (CAMG)

 The need to manage Council's Open Spaces assets as a corporate resource is recognised and championed at the highest level.
-The Capital Asset Management Group (CAMG) provides an oversight of the management of corporate assets within the Council and a decision-making gateway to ensure that management decisions are undertaken in a corporate manner.
-The group also provides co-ordination, direction and operational asset management planning.
+The Corporate Asset Management Group (CAMG) provides an oversight of the management of corporate assets within the Council and provides a decision-making gateway to ensure that management decisions are undertaken in a corporate manner.
+The group also provides coordination, direction and operational asset management planning.
+Refer to the CAMP for the structure of the CAMG.